N-600K, Application for Citizenship and Issuance of Certificate Under Section 322

 - Proof of legal custody (only required for applicants whose parents divorced and/or legally separated and for applicants who are adopted)

-- Proof of physical custody
+- Proof of child residing in the physical custody of the U.S. citizen parent(s)

 - Copy of your Form I-600 or Form I-800 approval notice and supporting documentation, (except home study) or evidence the U.S. citizen parent has complied with the two-year legal custody and joint residence requirement

-- Copy of the full, final adoption decree
+- Copy of the full, final adoption decree (if child is adopted)

 - Evidence of all legal name changes